ChamberDev/valorant-project-1/README.md

 # About The Project

-Vulx is a profile editor made for Valorant that creates a dedicated dashboard allowing for full customisation within the clients presence service.
-Built using Node.JS and requiring zero authentication Vulx offers the best features while prioritizing the users experience :smile:
+VALORANT Project 1 is the first project i´ve created and its planned to create more projects in the future, like Project 2...3...4... and more

-For any and all help related to Vulx join our [Discord server](https://discord.gg/gHWTGbqZ3y)!
+For any and all help related to the Projects join our [Discord server](https://discord.gg/65aCrr9Zs3)!

 # Getting Started

-To get started simply head over to [releases](https://github.com/vulxdev/Vulx/releases) and download the latest version of Vulx.
-We'll be updating Vulx periodically so make sure to check back to get the latest cool features!
+To get started simply head over to [releases](https://github.com/ChamberDev/valorant-project-1/releases) and download the latest version of the VALORANT Project 1.
+We'll be updating the Projects versions periodically so make sure to check back to get the latest cool features!

 Our Discord has a dedicated channel for support and help, if you have any issues or questions make sure to join and ask away!